mkerekes1427/MeatClassifier/README.md

 I was concerned that the timestamped black bar in the top left corner of the supplied data images was unduly influencing the model's prediction.
 To test for this, I cropped the photos and retrained the model and tested, yet I still achieved around a 98.6% accuracy although the confusion matrix showed 3 false negatives and 2 false positives as opposed to the original 1 false negative and 4 false positives.
+The classification report was also slightly different with the two precision and recall values but only by 1%.
 I realized that the timestamp would be a problem after I had deployed my app.
 Nonetheless, it appears from my Kaggle testing that the accuracy is not significantly affected so I left my Github files and results alone and didn't update them.
 I also didn't redeploy through Heroku.